emmcewen/OnlineGameStore/README.md

 ## Description

-Throne of Games is an online e-commerce website where you can purchase games (some are free!).
+Throne of Games is an online e-commerce website where you can purchase games to play.

 ## Table of Contents (Optional)